mrz1836/go-sanitize/.github/SUPPORT.md

-# Support Guidelines
+# Support

-This document explains how to get help with **go-sanitize**.
+Need help with **go-sanitize**?
+The guidelines below outline the best ways to get assistance and contribute effectively.

 ## Questions and Discussion
 - Search existing [discussions](https://github.com/mrz1836/go-sanitize/discussions) for similar topics.
-- If you cannot find an answer, start a new discussion.
+- Start a new discussion if you cannot find an answer.

 ## Reporting Issues
-- Look through the [issue tracker](https://github.com/mrz1836/go-sanitize/issues) for existing bugs.
+- Review the [issue tracker](https://github.com/mrz1836/go-sanitize/issues) to avoid duplicates.
-- Open a new issue if your problem has not been reported and provide steps to reproduce.
+- Provide clear steps to reproduce any problem when opening a new issue.

 ## Security Vulnerabilities
-- For potential security issues, do **not** open a public issue.
+- Do **not** open a public issue for potential security problems.
-- Follow the steps in our [security policy](SECURITY.md) instead.
+- Follow our [security policy](SECURITY.md) to report confidentially.

+## Project Rules and Info
+All coding standards, commit conventions and contribution workflows live in [AGENTS.md](AGENTS.md).
+Refer to that document first for any project rules or governance information.

 ## Direct Contact
-For private inquiries, reach the maintainers at [go-sanitize@mrz1818.com](mailto:go-sanitize@mrz1818.com).
+For private inquiries, email the maintainers at [go-sanitize@mrz1818.com](mailto:go-sanitize@mrz1818.com).

 We appreciate your interest and will do our best to help you.